awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Updates.20180305.md

 1. Fixes a bug in which vacuum can fail to update the corresponding `pg_database.datfrozenxid` value for a database\.

-1. Fixes a bug in which a crash while creating a new MultiXact \(contended row level lock\) can cause Aurora PostgreSQL to hang indefinitely on the first access to the same relation after the engine restarts\.
+1. Fixes a bug in which a crash while creating a new MultiXact \(contended row level lock\) can cause Aurora PostgreSQL to stop responding indefinitely on the first access to the same relation after the engine restarts\.

 1. Fixes a bug in which a PostgreSQL backend can't be terminated or canceled while invoking an `fdw` call\.